The Guptas and their links to South Africa's Jacob Zuma

 The 200 guests, in a convoy of luxury vehicles, were given a police escort to the Sun City holiday resort in Rustenburg in the North West province.

-So what gave the Gupta family the confidence to even think of requesting to land their chartered Airbus A330 at an Air Force Base?
+So what gave the Gupta family the confidence to even think of requesting to land their chartered Airbus A330 at a military air base?

 Some believe it is because one of President Zuma's wives, Bongi Ngema-Zuma, worked for the Guptas and that they reportedly paid for her 3.8m rand Pretoria mansion.
 The Guptas deny paying for Mrs Ngema-Zuma's home.

-One of Mr Zuma's sons, Duduzane, is also a director in some of the Gupta family companies.
+One of Mr Zuma's sons, Duduzane, was a director in some of the Gupta family companies until he stepped down in April because of what he described as a "sustained political attack".

 The Sunday Times newspaper has reported that the Guptas once demanded to be given diplomatic passports, arguing that they regularly travelled with President Zuma on business trips abroad "promoting South Africa", but the request was rejected.